-The Switch supports 802.1p priority queuing Quality of Service.
-The following section discusses the implementation of QoS (Quality of Service) and benefits of using 802.1p priority queuing.
+The Switch supports 802.1p and other priority protocols.
+The following section discusses the implementation 802.1p priority queuing and the Class of Service or CoS mapping on the Switch.

-Understanding IEEE 802.1p Priority
+IEEE 802.1p Priority

 Priority tagging is a function defined by the IEEE 802.1p standard designed to provide a means of managing traffic on a network where many different types of data may be transmitted simultaneously.
 It is intended to alleviate problems associated with the delivery of time critical data over congested networks.
 The quality of applications that are dependent on such time critical data, such as video conferencing, can be severely and adversely affected by even very small delays in transmission.